Carl Frampton vs. Léo Santa Cruz II: Main Event

-10,085 were in attendance as the two again fought a very close and competive bout.
+10,085 were in attendance as the two again fought a very close and competitive bout.
 Santa Cruz heavily relied on his jab and made used his height and reach advantage.
 Compared to the first fight he used more boxing skills and reframed from engaging in as much slugging with the champion.
-However there were moments such as the final minute of the 4th round where the two men engaged in an fiery exchange with each of them giving and taking shots.
+However there were moments such as the final minute of the 4th round where the two men engaged in a fiery exchange with each of them giving and taking shots.
 Frampton was able to back Santa Cruz up in the 7th, landing left hands to the head of the former champion.
 The final three rounds featured much toe to toe action and the fight ended with the two men engaged in a heavy exchange in the centre of the ring before embracing at the final bell.

 The fight went to the judges, Burt Clements scored the fight 114–114 while Dave Moretti and Glenn Feldman both had it 115–113 in favour of Santa Cruz giving him the victory by majority decision.

 ESPN and The Daily Telegraph scored the fight 115–113 for Santa Cruz while The Guardian scored it for Frampton 115–113.

 Frampton only landed 133 of his 592 punches thrown (22.4%) whereas Santa Cruz landed 230 of his 884 thrown (26.0%).